 Yes, it’s becoming an outdated practice, but cheques still have their place in society.
 Sometimes, it’s handy to send a cheque through the post if you’re not comfortable with online banking or perhaps pay for a school outing via cheque rather than sending cash via Royal Mail or into school.

 One solution to not having a bank account, especially if you’re a temporary or migrant worker, have a poor credit history, are bankrupt, are an ex-pat or an international student is to open an alternative account that offers you benefits similar to those you get with a bank account.

 Our accounts come with a contactless Mastercard® debit card and are a hassle-free alternative to traditional banking.
-We offer a whole range of banking features including a Mastercard® debit card, online banking, a mobile banking app and the ability to manage your money on the go – 24/7.
+We offer a whole range of banking-like features including a Mastercard® debit card, online account, a mobile app and the ability to manage your money on the go – 24/7.

 You can create standing orders and direct debits, withdraw cash from ATM’s, and pay for goods and services, online, instore and over the phone with ease.
 All of our account holders are also entitled to our exclusive cashback reward programme at a number of high street outlets and online retailers also.
 You can also make international transfers via a partner in the Suits Me® app.